SocietyForArtisticResearch/rc-pandoc-help/04-B-text-editor.md

 which results in:
 [linktext](http://example.com)

-You can also use create internal links using a *hashtag* (#):
+You can also use create internal links, called *anchors*.
+The link is made by writing a hashtag (#) before the name of your anchor:

 `[link](#your-anchor-id)`

-The anchor itself is written like this:
+The anchor itself is created like this:

 `<a id="your-anchor-id"></a>`